 - Neon Genesis Evangelion: Za Beasto!

 - In Tengen Toppa Gurren Lagann, Simon calls out the transformation of Cathedral Terra to Supergalaxy Gurren Lagann, while doing a reverse Glasses Pull (or crying tears of blood in The Movie).
-Viral goes Audience Avatar and responds "I was waiting for these words!"
+Viral goes Audience Surrogate and responds "I was waiting for these words!"
 Seconded.

 - Kamichama Karin: AI AMU GODDO!
 (Other characters opt for Latin or actual Japanese catchphrases when transforming.)

 - In Is This a Zombie?
-Ayumu and Haruna transform into a Masou Shoujo their keyword is, Nomobuyo, Oshi, Hashitawa, Dokeda, Gunmicha, De, Ribura."
+Ayumu and Haruna transform into a Masou Shoujo their keyword is, Nomobuyo, Oshi, Hashitawa, Dokeda, Gunmicha, De, Ribura." note

 - Black*Star in Soul Eater calls out to Tsubaki to get her to change weapon forms.